jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 The `root-schema` rule in {{cddl-schema}} permits for a member named `definitions`, but the `schema` rule does not permit for such a member.
-This means that only root (i.e., "top level") JTD schemas can have a `definitions` object, and sub-schemas may not.
+This means that only root (i.e., "top-level") JTD schemas can have a `definitions` object, and sub-schemas may not.

 Thus